 There are many ways to generate leads with interactive content.
-The calculator is one of the most practical interactive tools that offer your customers useful feedback in return for their contact information.
+The calculator is one of the most practical interactive tools.
+Learn how to create an interactive calculator to offer your customers useful feedback in return for their contact information.

 The great thing about the calculator is that once you’ve created it, the user takes over.
-The customers insert their information and automatically receive results that help them solve a problem, or make a decision.
-Calculators are therefore a great way for people to identify a solution without talking to anyone!
+The customers insert their information and automatically receive results that help them solve a problem or make a decision.
+Calculators are, therefore, a great way for people to identify a solution without talking to anyone After all, 62% of B2B marketers are already using interactive content!

 In the meantime, you benefit greatly from the data you receive.
-It aids in building up rich profiles, generating quality leads and personalising your marketing in the future.
+It aids in building up rich profiles, generating quality leads and personalizing your marketing in the future.

 Build long-term relationships

 Calculators are a great addition to your website.
-By providing your customers information to make better decisions, your company comes off as helpful and generous.
-This will helps to build up long-term relationships with your customers.
+By providing your customers with information to make better decisions, your company comes off as helpful and generous.
+This will help you build up long-term relationships with your customers.

 Below is a step-by-step guide to creating a calculator.